adon-cloudcannon/landing-page-test/src/collections/posts/adding-a-responsive-html-table-to-your-cloudcannon-site.md

 {% bookshop 'markdown/youtube' title: "" id: "tKrJTc2DgbY" extend: false border: false %}

 Within the CloudCannon CMS, any content author can easily add this responsive table to their own page or blog post, just by adding a <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/editing-with-eleventy-shortcodes/">Snippet</a> (a.k.a. an Eleventy shortcode).
-This will lets editor build tables with a familiar table layout, with inline editing of the headers and data cells.
+This will lets editors build tables with a familiar table layout, with inline editing of the headers and data cells.

 ## How to add responsive tables on CloudCannon